Blood Cancer United: Acute lymphoblastic leukemia

 Blood Cancer United currently contributes towards research into immunotherapies targeting acute lymphoblastic leukemia (ALL).
 As part of a wider funding effort including over a dozen other cancer immunotherapy projects, Blood Cancer United supports more effective and targeted treatments utilizing the body's own internal attack mechanisms.
 In late 2017, Blood Cancer United awarded researchers at UNC School of Medicine a $600,000 grant to support clinical research on chimeric antigen receptor (CAR) T cell therapies with an immunosuppressive "safety switch".
 This approach aims to mitigate the potentially lethal side effects of immunotherapy—such as cytokine release syndrome—by halting the activity of infused T cells, in the event a patient experiences severe treatment toxicity.

 Patient support

 Blood Cancer United is a source of blood cancer information, education and support for patients, their families, survivors, and healthcare professionals.
 In 1997, Blood Cancer United created the Information Resource Center (IRC) to provide blood cancer patients, their families, and healthcare professionals with accurate, current disease information, resources, and support.

+Blood Cancer United provides direct financial support to eligible patients with blood cancer, including assistance with copayments, treatment-related travel, and certain non-medical expenses.

 Blood Cancer United Information Specialists are master's level oncology social workers, nurses, and health educators.
 A Blood Cancer United Information Specialist can assist patients through cancer treatment, financial and social challenges, and can provide accurate, up-to-date disease, treatment, and support information.
 As a community-based voluntary health organization, Blood Cancer United has regional offices throughout the United States and Canada to support blood cancer patients in North America.